sergeybp/nell/README.md

 ## Getting started

-To run CPL you need two files: ontology.xls - initial ontology for KB and patterns.xlsx - seed patterns for KB.
+To run CPL you need two files: ontology.xlsx - initial ontology for KB and patterns.xlsx - seed patterns for KB.

 ### Initial ontology

-File "ontology.xls" contains next rows:
+File "ontology.xlsx" contains next rows:
  * categoryName - name for category (lowercase)
  * seedInstances - seed instances for category.
 Format: "seed1" "seed2" ... "seedN" (all seeds lowercase)
  * seedExtractionPatterns - ids of seed patterns (from patterns.xlsx) to use for category